-There are a huge variety of litter trays available on the market so it can be confusing when deciding which is best for you and your cat.
+There are a huge variety of litter trays available on the market so it can be confusing when deciding which will be the best one for you and your cat.
 Cats can also have very specific preferences, so it’s possible you might not get it right the first time, or that all your cats will like the same type of litter box.

-Number - A general rule of thumb for litter trays is to have one for every cat you own plus an extra one.
+A general rule of thumb for litter trays is to have one for every cat you own, plus an extra one.
 This is to prevent cats fighting over litter trays and possibly becoming so anxious that they go to the loo elsewhere.

-Size - Basically, bigger is better in this case.
-Adult cats need some room to move around so if you keep a tiny kitten sized tray then you are likely to have some accidents, not to mention litter being shovelled out of the tray by an overly eager digging cat.
+If the litter box is too small, you are likely to have some accidents, not to mention litter being shovelled out of the tray by an overly eager digging cat.

 Furthermore a kitten should have no issues learning to use a large tray, but if you swap the tray they learnt in for a bigger one you may find they are not used to it so decide to go somewhere less convenient.

 Make sure you choose a litter tray that is easy to clean

 Open Or Closed Litter Tray?

 Open litter trays are straightforward and generally easy to clean.
 If you have multiple cats, they provide an economical solution, and they are easy to move around the house to find the spot your cat prefers to do their business in.

 If you decide to go for an open litter tray then make sure it has high enough sides to prevent litter being shovelled out.
 If the sides are too high for your kitten to get in, build a small ramp out of cardboard or any other suitable material.